monsoonmaelstrom/book2/book2.md

 Davy nods.
 “I’m sorry, Hazel.”

-“I wouldn’t have done that to you,” I tell him.
+“I wouldn’t have done it to you,” I tell him.

 “I know,” he says softly.